QuaSi-Software/Documentation/docs/resie_description_components.md

 \(h_{\text{probe}}\) | probe depth | [m]
 i | Index Variable | [-]
 n | total numbers of time steps so far | [-]
-\(R_B\) | Thermal Resistance | [\(\frac{mK}{W}\)]
+\(R_B\) | Thermal borehole resistance | [\(\frac{mK}{W}\)]
 \(T_{\text{fl,avg}}\) | Average fluid temperature | [°C]

 #### Calculation of the g-function values
 There are a number of approaches of varying complexity for determining the g-functions.
-Fortunately, there are already online libraries, such as the open-source library of (Spitler & Cook 2021)[^Spitler,Cook], which save a time-consuming calculation for g-functions of various probe field configurations.
+Fortunately, there are already precomputed libraries, such as the open-source library of Spitler&Cook2021[^Spitler,Cook], which save a time-consuming calculation for g-functions of various probe field configurations.
 The probe field configuration is understood as the number of probes in the field, the respective probe depth, the distance between the probes and the overall geometric arrangement of the probes.
-The pre-calculated g-function values are basically 27 grid points between which the QuaSi II implementation interpolates in order to be able to access the corresponding g-function values for each simulation time step.
-The first interpolation point of the library is always at \(ln(t/ t_S) = -8.5\), where \(t_S\) is the steady-state time defined by (Eskilson 1987)[^Eskilson].
+The pre-calculated g-function values are basically 27 grid points between which the ReSiE implementation interpolates in order to be able to access the corresponding g-function values for each simulation time step.
+The first interpolation point of the library is always at \(ln(t/ t_S) = -8.5\), where \(t_S\) is the steady-state time defined by Eskilson1987[^Eskilson]:
 [^Eskilson]: P. Eskilson, Thermal Analysis of Heat Extraction Boreholes.
 University of Lund, 1987.
 Available: [https://buildingphysics.com/download/Eskilson1987.pdf](https://buildingphysics.com/download/Eskilson1987.pdf)

 $$ t_S = \frac{h_{probe}^2}{9 \cdot a_{soil}} $$

-Where \(a_{soil}\) is the thermal diffusivity and \(h_{probe}\) is the probe depth.
-Depending on the thermal properties of the soil, \(ln(t/ t_S) = -8.5\) corresponds to a time t after serveral days to weeks.
-Since the simulation step size is in the range of a few minutes to hours, further g-function values must be calculated for this period.
-This is done under the assumption that the temperature fields of the probe fields do not influence each other in short periods of time.
+where \(a_{soil}\) is the thermal diffusivity of the surrouding earth and \(h_{probe}\) is the probe depth.
+Depending on the thermal properties of the soil, the first given value in the library mentioned above at \(ln(t/ t_S) = -8.5\) corresponds to a time \(t\) after serveral days to weeks.
+Since the simulation time step size is in the range of a few minutes to hours, further g-function values must be calculated for the missing short-term period.
+This is done under the assumption that the temperature fields of the probe fields do not influence each other during these short periods of time.
 Thus, a calculation equation for the g-function can be chosen that is only valid for a single probe.
-In QuaSi II the approach by Carslaw and Jaeger is implemented, which simplifies the probe as an infinite cylindrical source or sink.
-The g-function values g(t) can be calculated using the following equation:
+In ReSiE, the approach by Carslaw and Jaeger is implemented, which simplifies the probe as an infinite cylindrical source or sink.
+The short-term g-function values \(g(t)\) can be calculated using the following equation:
 $$ g(t) = \frac{2}{\pi} \int_{0}^{\infty} \frac{(exp(-s^2\cdot F_0) - 1)}{(J_1^2(s) + Y_1^2(s))} \cdot [J_0(Rs) \cdot Y_1(s) - J_1(s) \cdot Y_0(Rs)] \cdot \frac{ds}{s^2}\ $$
-Where \(J_0\),\(J_1\),\(Y_0\) and \(Y_1\) are Bessel-functions, s is an integral variable, Fo is the Fourier-Number, R is the radius ratio.
+Where \(J_0\),\(J_1\),\(Y_0\) and \(Y_1\) are Bessel-functions, \(s\) is an integral variable, \(F_0\) is the Fourier-Number and \(R\) is the radius ratio:
 $$ R = \frac{r_{\text{eq}}}{r_b} = \frac{2r_0}{r_b}\ $$
-Where \(r_{\text{eq}}\) is the equivalent radius, \(r_0\) is the radius of a U-tube and \(r_b\) is the borehole radius.
-After calculating the g-function values for the single probe, an overlap with the g-function values from the library of [Spitler, Cook, 2021] takes place.
-If both g-function value series do not have a common intersection point, the library values are used from the first grid point from [Spitler, Cook, 2021], which take into account mutual probe influence over longer periods of time.
-Thus, the g-function is composed as shown in the grafics below:
+with \(r_{\text{eq}}\) as the equivalent radius, \(r_0\) as the radius of an U-tube and \(r_b\) as the borehole radius.
+After calculating the g-function values for the single probe, an overlap with the g-function values from the library of Spitler&Cook2021[^Spitler,Cook] takes place.
+If both g-function value series do not have a common intersection point, the library values are used from the first grid point from Spitler&Cook, which take into account mutual probe influence over longer periods of time.
+Thus, the g-function is composed as shown in the grafics below, where "online library" is meant to be the one by Spitler&Cook:
 ![composed g-function in detail ](fig/231025_composite_g_function.png)
 ![composed g-function](fig/231030_composite_g_function_2.png)